OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 #### Settings

-The SettingsÂ tab allows you to give your step a name and optional description.
+The Settings tab allows you to give your step a name and optional description.

 #### Usage